survos/survos-documentation-orig/modules/survey-types/web_self_assess.rst

 ..
 This file was automatically generated from SCRIPT_NAME -- do not modify it except to change the relevant twig file!

-..  _single_image_type:
+..  _web_self_assess_type:

-Create Image Surveys
+Participant Self-Assess (Web) Surveys
 =======================================
-Image plus metadata
+Web-based, done by logged-in participant

 Basic Workflow
 -------------------------
-* Configure a Create Image Survey
+* Configure a Participant Self-Assess (Web) Survey
 * Design Survey Questions
 * Preview with Dummy Data
 * Activate